-Whichever route is taken, the year abroad is a valuable opportunity to participate fully in American or Canadian life.
+The year abroad is a valuable opportunity to participate fully in American or Canadian life.
 Those who choose University study are able to pick from a greater variety of courses and modes of assessment than are offered in British universities.
-The Department of American and Canadian Studies at Birmingham is the only department of its kind to offer integrated work placements.
+American and Canadian Studies at Birmingham is the only centre of its kind to offer integrated work placements.
 Students who take the internship will benefit from work experience with the British American Business Council, an organisation dedicated to promoting transatlantic business exchanges or with a company that is a client of the BABC.

 Students are able to study at one of the Universities with which Birmingham has established an exchange agreement.
 These agreements are reviewed and renewed periodically; they currently include:

 View ACS Year Abroad Exchange Partners in a larger map

 For a taste of the experience of Study Abroad, take a look at this blog written by one of our current students who spend the year at the University of Virginia: